themorlan/openREM/docs/install_linux.rst

 If you are upgrading an existing installation on a new Linux server, go to the :doc:`upgrade_linux_new_server` docs first.

+If you are installing OpenREM on a Linux server with limited internet access, go to the :doc:`install_offline` docs.

 Initial prep
 ^^^^^^^^^^^^